elfredscom/atEX/pricing.md

 The month starts on the first date for all the users.

+### Wallet balance

+Prepaid balance is required to ensure that all the charges for blogs you read are paid.
+Alternative models increase the cost of providing the services, which are eventually borne by the paying users.
+Moreover, the unused prepaid balance is always refundable at the time of account closure or when requested by you.

 ### No Charges

 - Public posts are free to read.